n0x1m/md2gmi/README.md

 # md2gmi

-Convert Markdown to Gemini [gemtext](https://gemini.circumlunar.space/docs/gemtext.gmi) gemtext with Go.
-Working with streams and pipes for UNIX like behavior utilizing Go channels.
+Convert Markdown to Gemini [gemtext](https://gemini.circumlunar.space/docs/gemtext.gmi) with Go.
+Working with streams and UNIX pipes, utilizing Go channels.
 Processing streams line by line is probably slightly more complex than it needs to be as I was toying with channels and state machines.